bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/guides/contracts.md

 a CoinJoin coordinator, where various peers can register.
 When the pre-defined number of participants registered, a CoinJoin-round kicks in.
 In this scheme Chaumian Blind Signatures are utilized to prevent the coordinator and the peers from learning which outputs correspond to which inputs.
-An expample Chaumian CoinJoin is the following transaction:
+An example for Chaumian CoinJoin is the following transaction:
 [8fee07b90f26e85e22e87da13e1618cd9eeaf98f3f3774273c9307cd40ff98e8](https://www.smartbit.com.au/tx/8fee07b90f26e85e22e87da13e1618cd9eeaf98f3f3774273c9307cd40ff98e8)